Chocolate Almond Butter Recipe

-Homemade Dark Chocolate Almond Butter combines roasted almonds with dark chocolate chips, cocoa powder, and vanilla.
-A healthier chocolate spread that’s perfect on toast, graham crackers, as an apple dipper, or eaten by the spoonful!
+Chocolate Almond Butter Recipe combines roasted almonds, dark chocolate, cocoa powder, and a sprinkle of salt.
+A healthier chocolate spread that’s perfect for drizzling over fruit, spreading on toast or graham crackers, or enjoying by the spoonful!

 Save This Recipe Form